1976 Sabah Air GAF Nomad crash: Investigation results

+Causes

 Aircraft overloading – If the Nomad aircraft is not operated within strict weight limit, it will behave unpredictably when the speed is low, especially when the aircraft is landing.
 This fact had not been mentioned in the flight manual during the time when Double Six Crash occurred.
 Since the aircraft was carrying heavy goods when it was landing at the Kota Kinabalu Airport at a low altitude (600 feet), the pilot would not have to time to respond and maneuver the aircraft out from the spin and perform an emergency landing.
+The tail of the aircraft contained 147.4 kg of goods, which exceeded the maximum allowed weight of 87.8 kg; although the overall weight of the plane was less than the maximum allowed weight of 197.3 kg.

 Pilot error – Captain Nathan may have allowed the eldest son of Tun Fuad, Johari Stephen, who was also a trainee pilot, to control the aircraft.
 This was suspected because Johari's body was found in the co-pilot seat.
 The aircraft may have gone into a spin when Johari tried to pull the heavily loaded aircraft too steeply out of his landing approach.
 However, the opposite is equally likely.
 Captain Nathan, with many years of flying experience, could easily pull the aircraft out of a spin and save the aircraft from a deadly crash.
 However, in 2004, both Toh Puan Hajjah Rahimah Stephens (wife of Tun Fuad) and Datuk Harris Salleh agreed that "pilot error" was the main cause of the crash.
+Captain Nathan had a valid flying license for this type of aircraft, but had a history of poor training record.
+For example, the captain did not follow standard operating procedures for VVIP before flying the aircraft.
+Besides, his flying logbook was poorly maintained.
+The company, Sabah Air, did not strictly enforce aircraft operating procedures on its pilots.
+The newly formed Sabah Air company was operating "illegally" in technical terms because its draft of the operation manual was not yet approved by the Malaysian Civil Aviation Department at that time.